Latest update on RRB Group D recruitment rejected application status

-New Delhi, Sep 03: The RRB Group D recruitment rejected application status process will commence soon.
-More details will also be available on the official website.
+New Delhi, Sep 09: The RRB Group D recruitment rejected application status will be announced soon.
+Once released the same would be available on the official website.

+The board was to release the status on Friday, but it was postponed.
+First the RRB said that the application status would be released on August 31, but then it was postponed to September 6.
+The application status is now expected to be declared anytime this week.

 The RRB had released the application status for more than 1 lakh Group D Posts.